olmallet81/URT/README.md

 }
 ```

 NB: the choice has been made not to use Rcpp modules to wrap URT C++ classes as the performance was very poor.
-For unit-root test classes we could also have created a base R6 class wrapping C++ *UnitRoot* base class from which all unit-root test R6 classes would have inherited but the performance would have been worse than directly including all C++ *UnitRoot* base class variables and methods required into the R6 class wrappers.
+For unit root test classes we could also have created a base R6 class wrapping C++ *UnitRoot* base class from which all unit root test R6 classes would have inherited but the performance would have been worse than directly including all C++ *UnitRoot* base class variables and methods required into the R6 class wrappers.

 # Benchmarks